ivandhh/hello-world/README.md

 # hello-world
 First repository on github

-My namw is Ivan and this is my first rep, so hello world!
+My name is Ivan and this is my first rep, so hello world!